websseu/webstoryboy/README.md

 3. based on docs at https://react-icons.github.io/react-icons/ run
 4. based on docs at https://zod.dev/ run
 5. based on docs at https://mongoosejs.com/docs/guide.html/ run
+6. based on docs at https://vercel.com/ run
+7. based on docs at https://authjs.dev/ run

 ## 01. install